SASTECODERS6969/Monty-the-Python/README.md

-#Looking after Monty the Python!
-A Repository dedicated to all Python related stuff, whether be projects, or new stuff leart in python and to share it with everyone!
+A Repository dedicated to all kinds of stuff Related to Python!